aniketSanyal/DifferentialPrivacy/README.md

 # Differential Privacy
-The above repository encompasses code for the following 5 techniques used for training Large Language Models -
+The above repository encompasses code for the following 5 techniques used for tuning Large Language Models -
 1. soft prompt
 2. prefix tuning
 3. full fine tuning